-At the beginning of a a fixed-rate loan, the majority your payment goes toward interest.
-The amount paid toward principal goes up slowly each month.
+Early in a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a significantly smaller percentage toward principal.
+The amount paid toward your principal amount goes up gradually each month.

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call First Community Bank of Central Al. at (334) 285-8850 for details.

-ARMs usually start at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
+ARMs most often feature their lowest, most attractive rates at the start of the loan.
+They usually provide the lower rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
 For these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for people who anticipate moving within three or five years.
-These types of adjustable rate programs benefit borrowers who will sell their house or refinance before the initial lock expires.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the initial lock expires.

-You might choose an ARM to take advantage of a lower introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell or refinance with a lower property value.
+Most people who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan on remaining in the house longer than this initial low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they can't sell their home or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (334) 285-8850.
 We answer questions about different types of loans every day.